hyotang666/check-bnf/README.md

 Macro arguments checker.

 ### Current lisp world
-Common Lisp has true macro.
+Common Lisp has a true macro.
-Writing macro means extending compiler i.e. creating new language.
+Writing macro means extending the compiler i.e. creating a new language.

 ### Issues
-Lack of documentations.
+Lack of documentation.
 Do you want to use LANGUAGE which has no documentation nor BNF?

 ### Proposal
-Check-bnf provides bnf like syntax checker.
+Check-bnf provides a bnf like syntax checker.

 It allows you to write macro arguments definition.